 MPXV is a double-stranded DNA virus of the Orthopoxvirus genus of the family Poxviridae.
 There are several animal pox viruses and 4 that are pathogenic for humans: MPXV, variola major virus (VARV), vaccinia virus and cowpox virus (CPXV).
 VARV is the causative agent for smallpox, which is now eradicated, and vaccinia virus is used in the smallpox vaccine.
 MPXV infects a wide range of mammalian species, but its natural host reservoir remains unknown (African rodents are the suspected reservoir).
 Two genetic clades of MPXV exist: West African, present in Nigeria and Liberia and Congo Basin (Central African), present in Gabon, Cameroon, Democratic Republic of Congo and the Congo Basin.
 Viruses within the West African clade are less virulent than those in the Congo Basin clade.
 Sequence data indicates that the virus associated with the current outbreak is from this less virulent West African clade.
-Reported case fatality cases range from 1% to 10% for Congo Basin outbreaks and less than 3% for Western African outbreaks.
-In recent years and prior to this recent outbreak, isolated cases of MPX, related to travel of infected individuals, have been imported into the UK, most recently in 2021 (7 MPX cases treated in UK between August 2018 and September 2021).
+Reported case fatality cases range from 1% to 10% for Congo Basin outbreaks and less than 3% for Western African outbreaks1.
+In recent years and prior to this recent outbreak, there were only a few isolated cases of mpox in the UK, either imported from countries where mpox is endemic or from contact with infected individuals.
+Between 2018 and 2021, there had been seven UK cases of mpox (4 imported, 2 household contacts and 1 healthcare worker).